Mac Users

 You are here: Home > Software > Mac Users

-The question about Mac software for the scanners and other radios comes up often here at ScannerMaster.
-The vast majority of radio programming software is made for Windows so the trick is to find a way to run Windows.
+The question about Mac software for the scanners and other radios comes up often here at Scanner Master.
+The vast majority of radio programming software is made for Windows, so the trick is to find a way to run Windows.
 Although many Mac users view Windows as a virus, it is kind of a necessary evil to do what you need or want to do.
-There are a few Mac radio programs out there but they are few and far between.
-If you spend any real time with a radio you will eventually need to run Windows applications.
-That last sentence is hard to say for this die-hard Mac guy but it is reality.
+There are some Mac radio programs out there, but they are few and far between.
+The reality is that if you spend any real time with a radio, you will eventually need to run Windows applications.
+That last sentence is hard to say for this die-hard Mac guy, but it is the truth.

 You can also get a cheap desktop system for not much more than a netbook, but that takes up more room and adds complexity.
 You could probably share a Mac monitor if the Windows box has a compatible connector and you may be able to use your existing Mac keyboard and mouse.
 You could use a KVM (Keyboard-Mouse-Video) switch or one of the applications like Synergy to share the monitor, mouse and keyboard between the Mac and your Windows box.
-MacBooks and iMacs however do not have outboard monitors, so unless you have a second monitor you are out of luck for this.
+MacBooks and iMacs however do not have outboard monitors, so unless you have a second monitor you are out of luck for this solution.

 Be sure to run a good anti-virus program.
-Mac people have been lucky not to really need to worry about this for decades but it is a way of life in Windows.
+Mac people have been lucky not to really need to worry about this for decades, but it is a way of life in Windows.
 AVG and MS Security Essentials are good, free virus programs.
 Install, update and run the virus checker before doing anything else on any used Windows computer.

 Running Windows on a Mac